Dolphins eliminate Patriots from playoff race with 22-12 win

 The Dolphins entered the game last in the league in yards per carry, and Ahmed became their first 100-yard rusher since 2018, totaling 122 yards and scoring a 2-point conversion on a trick play.

-“I just went out there to try and do my best,” Ahmed said “It’s just fun to be part of a win.
-This is a big win.”

-Breida added 86 yards and the Dolphins totaled a season-high 250, the most allowed by New England in seven years.
+Breida added 86 yards and the Dolphins totaled a season-high 250 against the Patriots, who were gashed for more than 150 on the ground for the fifth time this year.

 The Patriots (6-8) will finish at .500 or worse for the first time since 2000, the year they drafted Tom Brady.
-Their NFL-record run of 11 consecutive playoff appearances will end, and they’ll fall one year short of matching the Dallas Cowboys’ NFL record of 20 consecutive winning seasons.
+They fall one year short of matching the Dallas Cowboys’ NFL record of 20 consecutive winning seasons.

 Buffalo clinched the AFC East title with a win Saturday.